-The following is a slightly modified version of a post to the now defunct discussion group ASP (Association for Systematic Philosophy).
+The following is a slightly modified version of a post to the now defunct discussion group ASP (Association for Systematic Philosophy) a group without which Wikipedia would probably not exist.

 Newcomb's paradox, named after its creator, physicist William Newcomb,